 Trichinosis is a worm picked up by eating raw or undercooked pork from an infected animal.
 This parasite can pass through the intestinal wall and lodge in muscle tissue.

 Treatment: Generally not needed, as most people recover without problems.
-Occasionally, with more severe symptoms, Thiabendazole, Albendazole, Mebendazole, and Prednisone will be prescribed.
+Thiabendazole, Albendazole, Mebendazole, and Prednisone will be prescribed with more severe symptoms.

 Symptoms: Bloating, bad breath and gas, dehydration, diarrhea, greasy floating stools, fatigue, loss of appetite, nausea, stomachache, weakness, and weight loss.

-Giardia is a protozoa released by an infected person in a bowel movement.
+Giardia is a protozoan released by an infected person in a bowel movement.
 The feces contaminate food, water, or surfaces.
 You get infected by ingesting the microscopic cysts.
-They thrive in the small intestine where they feed and multiply.
-Many animals can be infected too: birds, cows, sheep, deer, dogs, and cats.
+They thrive in the small intestine, where they feed and multiply.
+Many animals can be infected, too: birds, cows, sheep, deer, dogs, and cats.

 Common External Parasites in Humans

 Symptoms: Intense itching, especially at night, and a pimple-like rash.
 It can cover the whole body, but common sites include the wrist, elbows, armpits, webbing between fingers, beltline, and “below the belt” – in short, areas where there are natural folds in your skin.
 Sometimes tiny “burrows” are visible under the skin.